Bullseye (Marvel Comics): Thunderbolts

 Bullseye, along with many other villains, is recruited into the Thunderbolts by Iron Man and Mister Fantastic to hunt down anti-registration superheroes in the Civil War storyline.
 Afterwards, he is recruited by Norman Osborn into the reformed team led by Moonstone.
 He operates invisibly and is not seen by the public.
 He is used as a last resort and has a nano-chain fed into his system, so if he disobeys orders, he will receive an electrical shock.

 Bullseye fights American Eagle after having been deceived by Songbird and told that his nano-chain is disabled.
 During the fight, he simultaneously receives an electrical shock from the nano-chain in his system on order of Moonstone and is attacked by American Eagle.
 American Eagle beats him severely, mocking him throughout for purposely avoiding fights with superpowered foes, and finally breaks Bullseye's neck.
 As a result of the damage sustained from both being attacked by a man with superhuman strength and being shocked by the nano-chain, Bullseye is paralyzed, is unable to speak, and has incurred severe brain injuries.
-Bullseye is later shown walking due to nanomechanical surgery, then goes on a killing spree using scalpels to "get some target practice in".
-Later, he joins the Thunderbolts in their efforts to assassinate Moon Knight.

-Bullseye was with the Thunderbolts when they fought the Skrulls in Washington DC.
-He took advantage of the clone of Andrea von Strucker being distracted by Moonstone to kill Andrea, and nearly killed Moonstone in the process.
-Bullseye travels along with the other Thunderbolts to Central Park and joins the final battle against the main Skrull force.
-Obtaining a missile launcher from the Zeus, he fires a rocket through the Skrull Yellowjacket's right eye, thus disabling the Skrull from engaging with other heroes.
-Osborn orders Bullseye to kill Songbird, finally giving Bullseye the chance for revenge.
-Bullseye nearly succeeds, but is incapacitated by the Swordsman helping Songbird escape.
+Bullseye has his mobility restored via nanomechanical surgery.